torchtarget/FileOrganiser/README.md

 A simple Python tool that learns your existing folder structure and uses a naive Bayesian classifier to automatically sort new files.

+The classifier recognises Microsoft Office extensions such as `.docx`, `.doc`, `.xlsx`, `.xls`, `.pptx` and related variants so these files are handled consistently regardless of the exact extension.

 ## Usage

 ```